d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Now recently I wanted to play a "LAN only" game with my friends over the internet - we weren't able to enter server IPs or stuff - the lobby could only be autodiscovered via LAN.
 So we thought about installing Hamachi again.
 But due to their horrible UX/UI and sometimes even bloated installers, we decided against it.
 Next we thought about "Tunngle" (which is somewhat similar to ZeroTier technology wise), but on the one hand it's as bad as Hamachi regarding bloatware and even ads within the application and on the other hand it was shut down in 2018.
-So after some googleing we found "ZeroTier One" and gave it a try.
+So after some googling we found "ZeroTier One" and gave it a try.
 And boy were we happy with it.
 This article is trying to give you a short introduction to the capabilities of ZeroTier and how it works on a technical note.

 # What exactly is "ZeroTier"?
-I could probably write pages about this software and keep you busy reading, but instead I decided to copy from their GitHub repo and let the people behind ZeroTier explain it theirselves:
+I could probably write pages about this software and keep you busy reading, but instead I decided to copy from their GitHub repo and let the people behind ZeroTier explain it themselves:
 >"ZeroTier is a smart programmable Ethernet switch for planet Earth.
 It allows all networked devices, VMs, containers, and applications to communicate as if they all reside in the same physical data center or cloud region." [[ZeroTier GitHub repo](https://github.com/zerotier/ZeroTierOne)].

 In other words: ZeroTier is a software that enables you to connect multiple devices directly to each other via some kind of VPN. `Speaking of VPNs: our Sponsor NordVPN`...
 (No, just kidding).
 But it's not the kind of VPN you'd expect.
 Even the developers themselves call their product "Virtual Distributed Network (VDN)" instead of VPN.
 Their GitHub repository proudly calls ZeroTier a "Global Area Networking" solution, which is quite fitting in my opinion.